nikulp97/ReadingList/README.md

 - Axios to make HTTP requests from the browser to retrieve data from Google Books API
 - Dotenv module to load environment variables (our API key) to process.env
 - Node.js File System (fs) to work with file systems in our machine.
 Used to update readingList.json & RecentSearch.json
+- Inquirer Prompt is an NPM package I used to capture user input.
+It allow users to pick options and making the application flow efficiently.
+- Jest (Javascript Testing Framework) to ensure correctness of code, and avoid errors.

 # Edge Cases/What I learned